OctopusDeploy/Octopus-Bamboo/README.md

 The credentials are admin/admin.

+If Bamboo fails to start running `atlas-clean` may resolve the issue.

 ## Building the Plugin
 Run the command `atlas-package` to build the plugin.
 The compiled plugin will be saved as `target\bamboo.jar`.